autodesk-platform-services/aps-acc.sheet.manager/README.md

     npm start

-OR, set enviroment variables of [launch.json](/.vscode/launch.json) for debugging.
+OR, set environment variables of [launch.json](/.vscode/launch.json) for debugging.

 ## Use Cases